 - Distract Yourself

 If possible, do your best to distract yourself from over thinking.
-With depression, your number one enemy are your thoughts.
+With depression, your number one enemy is your thoughts.
 Take your dog for a walk, read a book, work on a puzzle, or find a favorite television show.
-Do anything that can take you mind off of your worries.
+Do anything that can take your mind off of your worries.
 Keeping busy is an effective way to overcome depression.

 - Take Baby Steps